 Sustainable Materials: Organic cotton; recycled fibers (including RPET); up-cycled and surplus fabrics; Oeko-Tex certified printing ink.
 (See more here)

 What we love: 3rd Rock leggings (and all of their garments) are made specifically for rock climbing and outdoor activities.
-These leggings aren’t just made from sustainable materials — they are made to last.
+However, these leggings aren’t just made from sustainable materials — they are made to last in the toughest environments.
 They come in wild, colorful designs and more modest black and solid colors.

 Sustainable materials: Silvertech made from 96% recycled nylon; coated with Polygiene, a Bluesign certified recycled silver salt that inhibits odor and bacteria.
-Polygience is non-nano and “has no harmful effect on the environment when washing.”
+Further, polygiene is non-nano and “has no harmful effect on the environment when washing.”

 What we love: Organic Basics is a certified B Corp, 1% for the Planet and incredibly transparent with their environmental impacts and supply chain.
 The leggings come in a wide variety of sizes and colors.
-You can actually search men’s and women’s clothing by fabric type — making sure you purchase a sustainable material.
+In addition, you can actually search men’s and women’s clothing by fabric type — making sure you purchase a sustainable material.

 Leggings Price: $55 or $125 for a 3-pack

 Sustainable Materials: MicroModalAIR from renewably grown beech wood trees; Tencel from sustainably sourced Eucalyptus; Cupro from cotton waste; ROICA stretch fabric made with pre-consumer recycled content.
 (See more here)

 What we love: Tani USA specializes in men’s and women’s underwear and has a great selection of affordable and sustainable leggings for pajamas.
 Further, they use an impressive range of sustainable and natural fibers.
 Also, all materials are sourced from Oeko-Tex certified suppliers, which means the fabrics are chemical-free!